Can Rabbits Eat Popcorn?

 1. Monitor Your Rabbit Closely

-Pay close attention to your rabbit’s behavior and eating habits over the next several hours to a couple of days.
+Pay close attention to your rabbit’s behavior and eating habits over several hours to a few days.

-Look for signs of discomfort, as mentioned earlier, such as hunching over, teeth grinding, or loss of appetite, which could indicate digestive problems.
+As mentioned earlier, look for signs of discomfort, such as hunching over, teeth grinding, or loss of appetite, which could indicate digestive problems.

 2. Keep Them Hydrated